-- Put on a Bus: Disappeared after the firsts seasons and was replaced by Higashi.
+- Put on a Bus: Disappeared after the first seasons and was replaced by Higashi.
 The Bus Came Back when he acted as a guest officer in some challenges.

 - Contrasting Sequel Antagonist: He was much more energetic and emotional than Saburo, as well as goofier and more of a comic relief.

-- The Dragon: Takeshi's most loyal henchman in all versions.
+- The Dragon: He is Takeshi's most loyal henchman in all versions.

-- Early-Bird Cameo: Much before he was ascended to the count's advisor, he could be seen acting as a random crewman or a Emerald Guard captain.
+- Early-Bird Cameo: Seasons before he was ascended to the count's advisor, he could be seen serving as a random crewman or a Emerald Guard captain.

 - Cool Mask: As cool as a mask modelled after Takeshi Kitano can be.